 (c) a complaint for an offence.

-(2) A Master, on his or her own motion or on an application by a party, may refer a matter within his or her jurisdiction for hearing and determination by a Judge if the Master is of the opinion that it should be heard and determined by a Judge.
+(2) A master, on his or her own motion or on an application by a party, may refer a matter within his or her jurisdiction for hearing and determination by a judge if the master is of the opinion that it should be heard and determined by a judge.

-(3) A Judge, on his or her own motion or on an application by a party, may refer a matter referred under subrule (2) or referred to in the Table in Schedule 2 for hearing and determination by a Master with any directions the Judge thinks fit.
+(3) A judge, on his or her own motion or on an application by a party, may refer a matter referred under subrule (2) or referred to in the Table in Schedule 2 for hearing and determination by a master with any directions the judge thinks fit.

-(4) In exercising his or her jurisdiction under these rules, a Master may exercise any of the powers conferred on the Court or a Judge.
+(4) In exercising his or her jurisdiction under these rules, a master may exercise any of the powers conferred on the Court or a judge.

-(5) This rule does not prevent a Judge from exercising the jurisdiction it confers on a Master.
+(5) This rule does not prevent a judge from exercising the jurisdiction it confers on a master.

-(6) A Master may make an order under section 1322 of the Corporations Act if it is incidental to a matter in which the Master otherwise has jurisdiction.
+(6) A master may make an order under section 1322 of the Corporations Act if it is incidental to a matter in which the master otherwise has jurisdiction.

 (7) The descriptions in column 3 of the Table in Schedule 2 are inserted for convenience only and do not affect the operation of these rules.